Tips for a safer barefoot summer

-Parents and families can prevent cuts, puncture wounds and other injuries from going barefoot by following some simple recommendations from your very own foot and ankle specialist.
+Parents and families can prevent cuts, puncture wounds and other injuries from going barefoot by following some simple recommendations from our foot and ankle specialist.

 “Shoes are the best way to protect your family’s feet from injuries,” says Robert Warkala, DPM.
 “But if your summer just wouldn’t be the same without kicking off your shoes or sandals, you can still make it a safe season.”